kurtamohler/pyobject-preservation/README.md

 ```

 In the above example, since the PyObject is preserved, `b` will be an instance
 of `MySubclass`.
-But if it was not preserved, the subclass information would be
+If the PyObject was not preserved, the subclass information
-lost, and `b` would just be a `mylib.MyClass` instance, since `ref.get()` would
+would be lost, and `b` would just be a `mylib.MyClass` instance, since
-not know that it should be restored as a `MySubclass` instance.
+`ref.get()` would not know that it should be restored as a `MySubclass`
+instance.

 ### Weak references